A reader contributed a great question recently: “So many more ransomware attacks are getting talked about in the news. Is ransomware growing

 address they’re sending from.
 There are several ways to do this, but the most common involves the manipulation of headers.
 Headers are metadata (data about data) that email systems use to figure out where an email is coming from, where it should go to, who sent it, etc. One of the most common techniques involves using different headers for the display name (which shows up before you hover over the From: address in the message) and the actual email address the mail is coming from (which you can see by hovering over the From: field).
-This would result in a situation where you get an email from “Microsoft Support ()” and is somewhat easy to spot if you hover over the sender and see what email address it’s really from.
+This would result in a situation where you get an email from “Microsoft Support (

 which these days is typically either a passcode/password or some kind of biometric ID like a fingerprint.
 So, while the device is locked or powered down, if it gets lost or stolen the data cannot be accessed by whoever now has possession of it.
 Most modern (less than 6 to 8 year old) devices can encrypt invisibly without any major performance impact, so there really isn’t a downside to enabling it beyond having to unlock your device to use it – which you should be doing anyway… hint, hint…